Brookline Lawn Edging Services

 Contact Brookline's Department of Public Works for Edging Debris Disposal & Municipal Right-of-Way Coordination

-Proper disposal of lawn edging debris in Brookline is essential for environmental compliance and community cleanliness.
-From April through November, residents must use biodegradable paper bags for yard waste—plastic bags are prohibited per MassDEP.
+Proper debris disposal and right-of-way coordination are essential for all lawn edging projects in Brookline.
+Yard waste generated from edging, such as sod and clippings, must be placed in biodegradable paper bags (no plastic) for curbside collection from April through November, in accordance with MassDEP guidelines.
 Bulk materials like metal, plastic, or concrete edging should be brought to the Transfer Station.
-Advance notification is required for any work near sidewalks, streets, or parkways, and coordination with the Department of Public Works ensures protection of street trees and integration with municipal projects such as sidewalk replacement or utility work.
+Advance notification is required for any work near sidewalks, streets, or parkways, and coordination with the Department of Public Works ensures protection of street trees and integration with municipal projects.
 Immediate cleanup is necessary to prevent storm drain contamination and should be coordinated with street sweeping schedules.
-Brookline Public Works Department

 333 Washington Street, Brookline, MA 02445